runemadsen/runemadsen-2012/writings/printing-code/lecture-grid.md

 What is Used?
 What is Not?
 --------------------------

 The big problem is that we do not know what is used and what is not.
-If we randomly selects modules, we'll end up selecting the same module over and over.
+If we randomly select a modules, we'll end up selecting the same module over and over.
 This can be solved by adding a "used" boolean to the module class and only selecting modules that are not used.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/grid/grid_no_overlap_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/grid/grid_no_overlap.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code-2012/tree/master/class_code/grid/modular_grid_no_overlap)